-If you are using WordPress, when you upload the image to your blog, in the uploader window you will see a place to add alt text and image title attributes to your image:
+If you are using WordPress, when you upload the image to your blog, in the uploader window you will see a place to add alt text to your image:

-Adding alt text and image title attributes is important because this is what helps your image be discovered by Google.
+Adding alt text is important because this is what helps your image be discovered by Google.
 And we all know that being discovered by Google can be a pretty good thing.

 8. Repeat the process for all your social media platforms!

 Use this same method to create an image for each social media platform.
 Click below to download eight beautiful Pinterest templates to use with PicMonkey.
 These templates are transparent and can be used as overlays with the images of your choice.
 Full instructions are included.